Thinking ahead with hydrogen

 H2-ready gas-fired power plants

-A bridging technology from today for tomorrow: hydrogen-capable plants initially operated with natural gas are gradually converted to operate with hydrogen.
+A bridging technology from today for tomorrow: modern, hydrogen-capable plants that are initially operated with natural gas are gradually converted to hydrogen-based operation.
 The more natural gas that can be replaced, the lower the emissions will be while maintaining a high level of supply security.
-We are currently planning three H2-ready gas-fired power plants in Schwarze Pumpe, Lippendorf and Leipheim.
+We are currently planning three H2 ready gas-fired power plants in Schwarze Pumpe, Lippendorf and Leipheim.

-In Schwarze Pumpe on the Brandenburg-Saxony border near Spremberg and in Lippendorf near Leipzig, we are working on the realisation of H2-ready power plants with 600 to 900 MW of installed capacity.
+In Schwarze Pumpe on the Brandenburg-Saxony border near Spremberg and in Lippendorf near Leipzig, we are working to realise two H2 ready power plants with up to 900 MW of installed capacity.
 We submitted the applications for approval in December 2022.
-The plants are to be built either as highly flexible H2-ready gas turbines or as a highly efficient combination of H2-ready gas turbines and steam turbines.
-The exact design will be based on the framework conditions of the German and European electricity markets.
+Both plants are to be built as a highly efficient combination of H2 ready gas turbine and steam turbine (CCGT - combined cycle gas turbine power plants).

-In addition, we are planning an H2-ready power plant with an installed capacity of 350 to 550 MW for the Leipheim site near Ulm in Bavaria.
-A highly flexible H2-ready gas turbine is to be built at this site, which can be sequentially expanded into a highly efficient H2-ready combined cycle power plant.
-In Leipheim, we have already commissioned a 300 MW gas-fired power plant that will serve the grid operator Amprion to stabilise the electricity grid.
+In addition, we are planning a H2 ready power plant with an installed capacity of 350 to 550 MW for the Leipheim site near Ulm in Bavaria.
+A highly flexible H2 ready gas turbine is to be built at this site, which can be sequentially expanded into a highly efficient H2 ready combined cycle power plant (CCGT).
+In Leipheim, we have already commissioned a 300 MW gas-fired power plant that serves the grid operator Amprion to stabilise the electricity grid.

 Innovative storage power plant